 3. Glen Canyon

-Glen Canyon National Park encompasses over 1.2 million acres of mostly rugged desert and canyon country.
+Glen Canyon National Recreation Area encompasses over 1.2 million acres of mostly rugged desert and canyon country.
 Located in northern Arizona, the park is bordered by Lake Powell (a manmade reservoir on the Colorado River).
-The park stretches across the border to Utah and includes the famous Rainbow Bridge, Antelope Canyon, and Horseshoe Bend.
+The park stretches across the border to Utah and includes the famous Rainbow Bridge and Horseshoe Bend.

-So if you’re looking for an awe-inspiring adventure in one of the most beautiful places on earth, be sure to add Glen Canyon to your Grand Canyon itinerary.
-Whether you have a day or a week, there’s something here for every type of traveler.
+So if you’re looking for an awe-inspiring adventure in one of the most beautiful places on earth, add Glen Canyon to your Grand Canyon itinerary.

 4. Bright Angel Trail